sisterai/estate-assistant-system/README.md

 - **Conversation History**

   - **Authenticated users** can view, rename, and delete past chats.
+  - **Auto-Generated Conversation Titles**: New conversations automatically receive AI-generated titles (3-6 words) based on the first message, replacing the default "New Conversation" title within seconds.
   - **Guest users** still have their conversation history saved locally in the browser.

 - **Full‑Text Search**